Njuguna-JohnBrian/Flutter-Widgets/README.md

 - Access To Bottom Navigation drawer

-- Screebs with 2 or five actions
+- Screens with 2 or five actions